 - Avoid the Feeling of Being Overly Hungry or Stuffed - Pay attention to your body, eat when you are hungry and stop when you begin getting full.
 When we become hungry, we are more likely to overeat and might choose foods that are less nutritious.

-Written by John Broadway, Health & Wellness Director for Downtown St. Louis YMCA at the MX.
+Written by: Health & Wellness Director for Downtown St. Louis YMCA at the MX.